 - Every year, flu vaccines prevent millions of illnesses and thousands of hospitalizations and deaths.
-They reduce the burden on the health care system and conserve medical resources, which during the 2020-2021 flu season and COVID-19 pandemic, will be more important than ever.
+They reduce the burden on the health care system and conserve medical resources, which continues to be extremely important in Michigan.

 - It is essential that health care workers and those who work or live with people at higher risk are vaccinated.